yvoawk/getUMLS/vignettes/vignette.md

 ## 1. Authentication : UMLS TICKET-GRANT TICKET

 First, you need to authentify yourself in order to have access to UMLS REST API.
-This function help you to do that and obtain a Ticket-Grant Ticket (TGT).
+This function help you to do that.
 It receives in argument the **apikey** received by UMLS.
 The TGT is valid for **8 hours**.
 You do not need a new TGT for each REST API call.

 ``` r
 TGT <- getUMLS::umls_pass(apikey = YOUR_API_KEY)
 ```

+     Authentication was successful.
+This gives you access for 8 hours.

 ## 2. Retrieves information about a known CUI